Glisser: Create Virtual Events to Engage your Audience

 Once you’ve set everything up, you present your slides from the Glisser platform, again just via the web browser.

-Glisser provides a very presenter-friendly way of incorporating audience participation into your presentation.
+Glisser provides a very presenter-friendly way of incorporating audience participation into your presentation and improve the attendee engagement.
 By combining the interactive elements with the slides, it means presenters can operate everything from their presenting laptop, with complicated set-up or AV support.
 Polls, question feeds, Twitter walls, etc. can all be brought up onto the main screen with a quick key.

 Content distribution is also improved, since the slides can be set to be downloadable at the end of the session, not before, along with any audience notes.
 One clever tactic is to put a series of feedback or lead qualification polls before the download button – that way your audience gives you that valuable feedback in return for a copy of your deck.